Effortless Sight-Reading

 –The Musician’s Way, p.
 99

-Musicians who sight-read fluently enjoy huge artistic and professional advantages.
+Musicians who sight-read fluently enjoy numerous artistic and professional advantages.

 Professionally, because they can perform with minimal rehearsal, they’re the first to be contacted when opportunities arise.